VertebrateResequencing/wr/.docs/serve-when-ready/prompt.md

-# fixprompt — serve clients only when the manager is fully ready
+# Serve clients only when the manager is fully ready

 Input for the `/spec-writer` workflow.
 This is a "changing fundamentals" change (it reverses the reliable2 spec-B1 background-recovery decision), so it gets a